 If you’ve ever called a company or organization and reached the right department by selecting from menu options (e.g., press 1 for billing, press 2 for technical support, etc.) then you are familiar with an auto attendant.
 This is also referred to as an automated phone system or a digital receptionist.

 An auto attendant feature makes it easier for businesses of all sizes to manage incoming calls.
 Inbound callers can be routed and transferred to an individual, group or department, based on a caller’s needs.
 A standard auto attendant feature setup provides callers with an initial greeting and then prompts to select an option.

 Basic Auto Attendant Menu Setup

-Historically, these greeting and call routing functions were carried out by a live operator or receptionist.
-As technology progressed, relying on a single individual or group to manage multiple incoming phone calls become inefficient and costly.
+Historically, greeting and call routing functions were carried out by a live operator or receptionist.
+As technology progressed, relying on a single individual or group to manage multiple incoming phone calls became inefficient and costly.
 Today’s hosted PBX or cloud hosted phone services make it easy to direct calls through prompts and commands, via key selections or voice commands.

 What Are The Benefits Of An Auto Attendant?